Seikoooo/SAOBOT-GUI-COLOROBT-EN/README.md

 ## LOGS & SUPPORT

-- `logs/activity/`: capture/module/preview history.
+- `logs/activity/`: tracks actions (capture, module, preview).
-- `logs/crash/`: full tracebacks, exportable from the app.
+- `logs/crash/`: full tracebacks exportable from the app.
-- Facing an issue?
-Bundle both folders + a screenshot and reach the Discord support team.
+- If something goes wrong: attach both folders + a screenshot, then contact Discord support.

 ---

 ## LEGAL WARNINGS

-- Provided for educational/demo purposes.
-No warranty for online game usage.
+- Product supplied for educational/demonstration purposes only.
+No warranty of usability in online games.
-- Usage may violate Riot Games or other publishers' ToS: risk of ban/sanctions.
+- Any use for cheating in games is prohibited and fully your responsibility.
+Usage may violate local laws or platform policies: risk of detection/sanctions.
-- Resell, reverse engineering, or license sharing strictly forbidden.
+- Reselling, reverse engineering, or sharing the license is strictly forbidden.
 One license = one HWID.
-- Saobot is not affiliated with Riot Games or Valorant.
-Any mention of the name is descriptive only.
+- Saobot is not affiliated with any game publisher.
+Any use of a name is purely descriptive.
+- We decline all responsibility for legal or other consequences arising from the use of this tool.

 ---

 © 2025 – Saobot.
 All rights reserved.
-Any distribution outside educational/demo use requires written approval.
+Any distribution outside the educational scope requires written approval.